Formal plethories: Functors which are filtered colimits of representable functors

 \begin{defn} A \emph{morphism of $2$-bimodules} $F\colon\C \to \D$ over a fixed $2$-ring $\V$ is an enriched functor $\C \to \D$.
 This implies the existence of canonical morphisms $\alpha\colon L \indprotensor F(X) \to F(L \indprotensor X)$ and $\beta\colon F(\hom(L,X)) \to \hom(L,F(X))$ given by the adjoints of

 and

 respectively.
 We call $F$ \emph{left strict} if $\alpha$ is a natural isomorphism, and \emph{right strict} if $\beta$ is a natural isomorphism. \end{defn}

-\begin{example} Let $\C$, $\D$ be two bicomplete categories with a $\Z$-action by a shift functor $\Sigma^n$.
-By Example~\ref{twomodoverset}, this is equivalent with being a $2$-bimodule over $\Set^\Z$.
-Then a functor $F\colon \C \to \D$ is a morphism of $2$-bimodules if $F$ commutes with the shift functor, i.e. if the maps $\alpha$ and $\beta$ give mutually inverse maps between $\Sigma^nF(X)$ and $F(\Sigma^n X)$. \end{example}
+\begin{example} Let $\C$, $\D$ be two categories with all coproducts and products and a $\Z$-action by a shift functor $\Sigma^n$.
+By Example~\ref{exa:twomodoverset}, this is equivalent with being a $2$-bimodule over $\Set^\Z$.
+Then a functor $F\colon \C \to \D$ is a morphism of $2$-bimodules iff $F$ commutes with the shift functor, i.e. if the maps $\alpha$ and $\beta$ give mutually inverse maps between $\Sigma^nF(X)$ and $F(\Sigma^n X)$. \end{example}

-\begin{defn} A \emph{$2$-algebra} $\C$ over a $2$-ring $(\V,\otimes,I)$ is a $2$-bimodule $\C$ with a monoidal structure $(\boxtimes,J)$ such that the functors $- \boxtimes X$ and $X \boxtimes -\colon \C \to \C$ are enriched functors for all $X \in \C$. \end{defn}
+\begin{defn} A \emph{$2$-algebra} $\C$ over a $2$-ring $(\V,\otimes,I_\V)$ is a $2$-bimodule $\C$ with a monoidal structure $(\boxtimes,I_\C)$ such that the functors $- \boxtimes X$ and $X \boxtimes -\colon \C \to \C$ are enriched functors for all $X \in \C$. \end{defn}

 Although $\C \times \C$ is a $\V$-category by the diagonal enrichment, we do not require the functor $\boxtimes\colon \C \times \C \to \C$ to be thus enriched.

 To make the structure maps more explicit, the enrichment gives